SvenskaSpel/har2locust/README.md

 options:
   -h, --help            show this help message and exit -t TEMPLATE, --template TEMPLATE
                         jinja2 template used to generate locustfile.
-Default to locust.jinja2.
-Will check current directory/relative paths first and har2locust built-ins second
-  --plugins PLUGINS     Comma separated list of extra python files to source, containing decorated methods for processing the har file.
+Defaults to locust.jinja2.
+Will check current directory/relative paths first and har2locust built-ins second --plugins PLUGINS     Comma separated list of extra python files to source, containing decorated methods for processing the har file.
   --resource-types RESOURCE_TYPES
                         Commas separated list of resource types to be included in the locustfile.
 Supported type are `xhr`, `script`, `stylesheet`, `image`, `font`, `document`, `other`.
-Default to xhr,document,other.
+Defaults to xhr,document,other.
   --version, -V         show program's version number and exit --loglevel LOGLEVEL, -L LOGLEVEL